Read the passage and mark A,B,C or D for blanks (1 to 6).

 Which of the following best summarises paragraph 2?

-AA supportive workplace environment serves primarily as an altruistic benefit designed to improve employee morale rather than a strategic tool for risk mitigation.
+CA supportive workplace environment serves primarily as an altruistic benefit designed to improve employee morale rather than a strategic tool for risk mitigation.

-BWhile ambition is a prerequisite for success, it must be balanced with a transparent culture that prioritizes early problem identification over the mere appearance of consensus.
+DWhile ambition is a prerequisite for success, it must be balanced with a transparent culture that prioritizes early problem identification over the mere appearance of consensus.

 💡